-Moreover, ISP's main job is to make sure that you can access the internet services on your device without any issues.
-While at the same time, it maintains both the hardware and the software network infrastructure, which makes it possible for you to access the Internet.
+Moreover, ISP's main job is to ensure you can access the internet services on your device without any issues.
+While at the same time, it maintains both the hardware and the software network infrastructure, making it possible for you to access the Internet.

 What Is An ISP?

 An ISP, as we have stated above, is a company that provides you with an internet connection, which you can use to surf the Internet and get the required information from the world wide web (www).
 In addition to providing users with an internet connection, ISP can also offer software packages like browsers, antivirus solutions, email accounts, or a VPN for you to access the Internet securely.

 Let's take an example that will clear a lot about ISP's position in your network connection.
-When you are sending an email to your manager, it first goes from your computer to the ISP's computer or server; from there, its destination is scanned.
+When sending an email to your manager, it first goes from your computer to the ISP's computer or server; from there, its destination is scanned.

 The Working Of ISP

 These Tier 1 internet service providers allow Tier 2 ISPs to purchase access to the Tier 1 network.
 Then Tier 2 ISPs will sell the internet access to various organizations and home users.
-But in some cases, a Tier 1 ISP will sell directly to the users and the organizations.
+But sometimes, a Tier 1 ISP will sell directly to the users and the organizations.

 Can You Connect To The Internet Without Using ISP?